Paperback-iOS/website/src/help/faq/README.md

 Sources requiring this process have a <el-tag type="danger" size="mini" effect="dark"> Cloudflare </el-tag> badge in the app. <!-- and the [repositories list](/help/guides/adding-repos/#known-repositories).-->

-## Patreon

-> The beta version of the application may contain additional beta features which can be used before it becomes available on the public one.

-### I pledge on Patreon, when will I receive the invite
-You need to request an invite from our Discord bot.
-Check the [beta installation guide](/help/installation/beta-testflight/) for the procedure.

 ## Bugs and feature requests